Images From Parametric Galaxies

-In this example we show how to create images of parametric galaxies.
-To make images, we first need to get photometry from an Sed on a galaxy.
-For further details on an Sed see the `Sed docs <../sed.ipynb>`__ and for galaxies see the galaxy docs.
+In the example below we first calculate the photometry (UVJ) from an Sed on a galaxy.
+For further details on an Sed see the Sed docs and for galaxies see the galaxy docs.

 [1]: